jouni/j-elements/docs/pages/research/components.md

 ---
-title: Basic components
+title: Basic Components
 layout: page
 eleventyNavigation:
   parent: Research
-  key: Basic components
+  key: Basic Components
   order: 20
 ---

 Custom implementations for basic HTML components, like button, checkbox, and various text inputs means you can't use standard CSS to style them.

-## Custom CSS selectors
+## Custom CSS Selectors
 With custom components you need to target a different element name, sometimes within shadow DOM using `::part()`.
 You need to target custom state attributes because native pseudo-classes do not work, for example, `[checked]` vs `:checked`.

 For example, compare styling a checkbox: